 Download WHSC docs for sharing

-Workers die on the job every day.
+Workers are killed by workplace hazards every day.
 Every year, hundreds of thousands more suffer injury or illness because of their working conditions.
 They are not forgotten.

 On April 28